Tessii/MachineLearning_Final/readme.md

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives. [...] this data [contains] a hand-generated list of persons of interest in the fraud case, which means individuals who were indicted, reached a settlement or plea deal with the government, or testified in exchange for prosecution immunity.
 [Source]( https://classroom.udacity.com/nanodegrees/nd002-airbus/parts/96af8ace-b538-440f-83e6-4cc6eb42caa5/modules/317428862475461/lessons/3174288624239847/concepts/31803986370923)

+## Used
+- Python 3
+- R Studio

+## Github structure
+- R = All files regarding Data Exploration in R Studio
+- Py = All supporting py files
+- Other = Additional files (e.g. PDFs)

 # Data Exploration
 To explore the dataset I used R Studio.
-Please find my attached here my [Data Exploration](file://localhost/Users/theresawohlsen/Documents/06_MachineLearning/ud120-projects-master/final_project/EnronAnalysis.html)
+Please look at the HTML.

 ## Outliers / Incomplete Data
 > Were there any outliers in the data when you got it, and how did you handle those?